 4- Nurse Educator

-Since nursing is a growing field and with the growing population, the demand for new nurses is always there.
-If you are already a Nurse Educator, you should know that most nurses have busy schedules now and considering this fact, many colleges and universities are offering online education option for LPN-to-RN and ADN-to-BSN programs and some universities are even offering nurse practitioner degree programs online.
+Since nursing is a growing field and with a growing population, the demand for new nurses is always there.
+If you are already a Nurse Educator, you should know that most nurses have busy schedules now, and considering this fact, many colleges and universities are offering online education options for LPN-to-RN and ADN-to-BSN programs and some universities are even offering nurse practitioner degree programs online.

 5- Nurse Writer / Blogger